Category: Poems and Prose Poems

 lock opens to soulful green

-guests it once denied.
+guests it once refused.

 Friendship knits us close,